What is this thing?¶

 How do I use it?¶

 I designed the sensor to connect to a 3D Printer's controller like any other endstop or Z-Probe.
-Future versions will have an i2c interface that will allow the 3D Printer's controller to change parameters on the fly during a print or before a fast move.
+The sensor also includes an i2c interface that allows the 3D Printer's controller to change parameters on the fly during a print or before a fast move.
+Marlin support is already incoming, and I'm working on getting integration through Klipper and RepRap.

 The piezo element is mounted somewhere on the 3D Printer in such a way that it undergoes mechanical stress when the nozzle touches the bed.
 So far there have been three distinct mounting schemes that appear to work well: